CALIFORNIA DREAM ACT (AB 130 & 131)

 - Fill OUT the CA DREAM APPLICATION AT http://www.caldreamact.org AND check the confirmation page to see if any additional steps are required.
 Check again after corrections are made.

 - BE SURE both you and your parents sign the application online.
-Paper form if required.
+Parent can mail signature.

 - List ALL school(s) you are currently attending or applied to for admission.

-- During Spring 2013, students should review the status of their financial aid award at each school and complete income verification if required and/or make necessary corrections to receive award.
+- In the Spring 2016, students should review the status of their financial aid award at each school and complete income verification if required and/or make necessary corrections to receive award.

 - CA Dream Application will allow students to apply for the State University Grant, Cal Grants & EOP Grant if they meet the income & application guidelines.
 EOP application and Non-SSN GPA verification form www.csac.ca.gov must ALSO be submitted by deadlines to be eligible.